Narcissist Control Freak: Why They Need to Control You

 The controlling behavior didn’t come from nowhere.
 Two very different types of parenting can produce it.
 Children raised with excessive indulgence can develop a grandiose sense of entitlement that expects the world to bend to them.

-But children raised in cold, emotionally unpredictable households can develop the same controlling traits from a completely different place: an early lesson that love is unreliable and the only safe option is to manage everything yourself.
+But children raised in cold, emotionally unpredictable households can develop the same controlling traits from a completely different place: an early lesson that love is unreliable, and the only safe option is to manage everything yourself.

 Either way, the message absorbed in childhood was the same: the world is unsafe unless you control it.
 That belief doesn’t disappear in adulthood.
 It just changes shape.